- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By following these recommended practices, you can minimize the risk of potential data loss and ensure the availability of your data in case of any unforeseen events.

-Although NAS IR-100 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS IR-100 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -